manassaloi/manassaloi.github.io/_posts/2020-01-19-medium-substack.markdown

 2. the platform does not form a tight relationship with the end user
 3. once supply gets powerful they can churn and take users with them

-I will write a bigger post on explaining both models in terms of acquisition strategies, CAC, relationships with various stakeholders and how these new platforms relying on supply growing demand and help prevent churn
+I will write a longer post on explaining both models in terms of acquisition strategies, CAC, relationships with various stakeholders and how these new platforms relying on supply growing demand and help prevent churn

-Tab tak itna hi
+For now this is all I have.
+If you don't see a more detailed post on this topic within the next 2 months, feel free to remind me on [Twitter]((http://twitter.com/manas_saloi))

 **/end**